Menu Close

 Temporal Bone Tumours in Childhood

 1. Rhabdomyosarcoma (RMS): Rhabdomyosarcoma (RMS) is a highly aggressive tumour originating from striated muscle tissue or pluripotential mesenchyme, with the potential for local spread and metastasis.
 Although rare, it is the most common soft tissue tumour in children under 12 years of age.
+The embryonal subtype is the most common histological variant.
 In the head and neck region, RMS of the ear is the third most common site, following the nasopharynx and orbit.
 Common presentations include a mass, aural polyp, or ear discharge, with facial palsy often occurring early in the disease course.

 Diagnosis is confirmed through biopsy, as clinical and imaging findings alone are insufficient.
 Management primarily involves chemotherapy and radiotherapy, with surgery playing a limited role.
 RMS has a poor prognosis, but treatment advancements have improved outcomes.
 Over time, survival rates have increased, with the 5-year survival rate now reaching 73%.

 2. Langerhans Cell Histiocytosis (LCH): It is characterized by the proliferation of histiocytes and can involve the temporal bone, often mimicking CSOM.
+CT typically demonstrates characteristic punched-out osteolytic lesions of the temporal bone.
 Treatment depends on disease extent: unifocal disease has an excellent prognosis with local treatment, while disseminated disease is often fatal.

 ———— End of the chapter ————